Differential/meteor-billing/index.markdown

 #### Methods
 * `createCustomer: (userId, card)` where userId is Meteor's user collection id and card is the token returned from Billing.createCustomer(form) on the client.
-This sets `profile.customerId` and `profile.cardId` on the associated user.
+This sets `billing.customerId` and `billing.cardId` on the associated user.
+* `createCard: (userId, card)` where userId is Meteor's user collection id and card is the token returned from Billing.createCustomer(form) on the client.
+This sets `billing.cardId` on the associated user.
+* `deleteCard: (userId, cardId)` where userId is Meteor's user collection id and cardId is 'billing.cardId'.
 * `updateSubscription: (userId, params)` where params is a hash of options for stripe.  ex: `params = plan: 'standard', quantity: 0, prorate: false, trial_end: someDate`.
-This sets `profile.subscriptionId` to the subscription id returned from stripe.
+This sets `billing.subscriptionId` to the subscription id returned from stripe.
-* `cancelSubscription: (customerId)` where customerId is the stripe customer id (`profile.customerId`).
+* `cancelSubscription: (customerId)` where customerId is the stripe customer id (`billing.customerId`).

 ### Webhooks
 #### Configure